pderop/reactor-netty-httpclient-benchmarks/README.md

 - for the Post2 scenario, the max connections must not be too high, else many exceptions are throwns and the frontend looses it's backend connections.
-See below the #issue 1.
+See below the #issue 1. using -Dsteps=7 seems fine, maybe you'll need to reduce it.

+- both HttpClient/get, and HttpClient/post tests are getting the same kind of results whether default is used, or if colocation is disabled.
+It's because the HttpClient is used from the main() thread, not from a reactor netty event loop, so there is no colocation in this case ...

 ## known issues